rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 -->

 ### Standard State Topic
-For each external device, the plug-in *subscribes* to the following topic (assuming "<*topic*> in the "Topic" field):
+For each external device, the plug-in <i>subscribes</i> to the following topic (assuming <<i>topic</i>> in the "Topic" field):
 <pre>
         Full Topic                     Payload
     stat/<i>topic</i>/POWER<i>x</i>           OFF/ON/ON <i>level</i>/<i>level</i>
 </pre>
-When a POWER topic is received, the plug-in looks for a message of "on" or "off" and takes action according to the device's settings in the **Ext Devices Tab**.
+When a POWER topic is received, the plug-in looks for a message of "on" or "off" and takes action according to the device's settings in the <b>Ext Devices Tab</b>.
 For a full list of Actions based on the received topic and payload, see
 <a href="MQTT_Actions_ext.html">External Device Actions</a>
 <!-- [[Help: External Device Actions|Help:-External-Device-Actions]]
 -->.
 <br>
 <br>
-When an internal object changes state, the plug-in will *publish* a state message to indicate the object's new state.
+When an internal object changes state, the plug-in will <i>publish</i> a state message to indicate the object's new state.
 ### RESULT State Topic
 Certain devices, i.e., those running Tasmota software, usually produce both at POWER state message and a RESULT state message with the POWER info in a JSON formatted payload.
 In fact, RESULT state messages can be sent from the device when many other actions occur.
 <br>
 <br>
-To receive such messages, they must explicitly be entered as a device in the **Ext Devices Tab** with a *custom command* defined to process the message.
+To receive such messages, they must explicitly be entered as a device in the <b>Ext Devices Tab</b> with a <i>custom command</i> defined to process the message.
 <pre>
           Topic                         Payload
     stat/<i>topic</i>/RESULT               a JSON string
 </pre>
 ### Last Will and Testament Topic
-For each external device with a *standard topic* that has "Subscribe to Last Will and Testament" checked, the plug-in automatically *subscribes* to a *Last Will and Testament* topic as follows:
+For each external device with a <i>standard topic</i>
+that has "Subscribe to Last Will and Testament" checked, the plug-in automatically <i>subscribes</i> to a <i>Last Will and Testament</i> topic as follows:
 <pre>
         Full Topic
       tele/<i>topic</i>/LWT
 </pre>
-If received, the plug-in looks for a message of "online" or "offline" and attempt to display this message in the **Ext Devices Tab**.
+If received, the plug-in looks for a message of "online" or "offline" and attempt to display this message in the <b>Ext Devices Tab</b>.
 <br>
 <br>
 If the topic is not in the form of a standard topic,